Morgan Dollars (1878-1921, 2021-Date)

 Special 100th Anniversary Issues

-The Morgan silver dollar remains one of the most popular collector coins of all time!
+The historic Morgan silver dollar remains one of the most popular collector coins of all time!
 Morgan dollars were struck at five U.S. mints – Philadelphia, New Orleans, Carson City, Denver and San Francisco – and the series has many key-date issues and exciting, sought-after varieties.
 Learn more about this beloved series in Littleton's Collectors Guide to Morgan Silver Dollars.